 Penn Plax Cascade Canister filters provide larger filter trays that help for more extended periods between filter replacement; still, you have to clean and replace filter media regularly.
 Infrequent filter replacement promotes nitrate buildup, as trapped waste matters inside filter media can be a source of nitrate formation.

 But don’t worry about filter replacement, it is a simple task, and the user-friendly features of the Penn Plax Cascade Canister aquarium filter make it more comfortable.
-All you have to do, just follow step by step instructions provided by the manufacturer.
+All you have to do, just follow the step-by-step instruction provided by the manufacturer.
 For your convenience, I am giving you an idea of how you can replace the filter media of Penn Plax Cascade Filters.

 The task is effortless and will take no more than five minutes.